numpy/numpy/doc/source/user/absolute_beginners.rst

   >>> a = np.array([1,  2,  3,  4,  5,  6,  7,  8,  9, 10])

-You can create a new array from a section of your array any time by specifying where you want to slice your array. ::
+You can create a new array from a section of your array at any time by specifying where you want to slice your array. ::

   >>> arr1 = a[3:8]